 However, uncertainties exist as to whether such procedures can provide a sufficient degree of anonymity.
-Studies have shown that even within independent anonymized datasets, identifying individuals is not that difficult when the databases are combined.
-This means knowing whether anonymization has been achieved is rarely a black-and-white proposition and a challenging assessment to make.
+Studies have shown that even within independent anonymized data sets, identifying individuals is not that difficult when the databases are combined.
 Another downside to anonymization is that it decreases data utility.
-To preserve levels of utility, traditional anonymization techniques restrict data processing to enclaves or silos to mitigate the risks of reidentification.
+To preserve levels of utility, traditional anonymization techniques restrict data processing to enclaves or silos to mitigate the risks of re-identification.